Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/binary/index.md

 Ah, but hold on.
 How do we count with just two light switches?
 Well, we can say that if all the light switches are off, then that should definitely be 0.
 How do we represent one, however?
 Should it matter if the first or second light switch is on?

 Let's assume that order shouldn't matter.
-That means, these are all the possible combinations:
+That means, these are all the possible quantities:

 ![](second.png)